 Dr Joanna Newman MBE, Chief Executive and Secretary General of the Association of Commonwealth Universities (ACU), said:

-“The ACU is pleased to be working with Capita on the 2022-23 Turing Scheme, overseeing the assessment of applications and supporting with monitoring and evaluation.
+“The ACU is pleased to be working with Capita on the 2022 to 2023 Turing Scheme, overseeing the assessment of applications and supporting with monitoring and evaluation.
 We look forward to drawing on our decades of expert knowledge and experience in delivering international mobility schemes, including managing the UK Government’s Chevening, Commonwealth, and Marshall Scholarship schemes, and the multilateral Queen Elizabeth Commonwealth Scholarships (QECS), to help deliver transformative educational opportunities.”